pinterest/ktlint/docs/faq.md

 ```

 ## How do I globally disable a rule?
-With [`.editorConfig` property `disabled_rules`](../rules/configuration-ktlint#disabled-rules) a rule can be disabled globally.
+Rules can be disabled globally by setting a [`.editorConfig` property](../rules/configuration-ktlint#disabled-rules).

-You may also pass a list of disabled rules via the `--disabled_rules` command line flag.
-It has the same syntax as the EditorConfig property.
+You may also pass a list of disabled rules via the `--disabled_rules` command line flag of Ktlint CLI.
+The value is a comma separated list of rule id's that have to be disabled.
+The rule id must be fully qualified (e.g. must be prefixed with the rule set id).

 ## Why is `.editorconfig` property `disabled_rules` deprecated and how do I resolve this?